 For information about when a debt collector can contact your employer or other people, see Debt Collector Contacting Your Employer or Other People.

 Debt Collector Contacting Your Employer or Other People

 Debt collectors may contact your employer but only:

 - To verify your employment;

 - To get your location information;

-- To garnish your wages, but only after it sued you and a court entered a judgment against you;
+- To garnish your wages (that is, taking payment from your paycheck), but only after it sued you and a court entered a judgment against you;

 - If the debt is a medical debt, to find out whether you have medical insurance; or